AndreasRigetBagge/Music-language/domainanalysis/questions.md

 Playback preference examples:

 a) I only want to play back Compositions with currently available locations.
-b) I want to "play" Compositions with a specific location type (e.g. in my LP collection).
+b) I want to "play" Compositions with a specific location type (e.g. in my LP musiccollection).
 c) I want to skip unavailable Compositions
 d) I want to pause at unavailable Compositions.
 e) I want the playback unit to be entire albums (or sides) (e.g. shuffle will shuffle albums, but each album will be played in sequence)